 Pools do not cache messages, but enqueue them directly in a workers mailbox.
 Consequently, a terminating worker loses all unprocessed messages.
 For more advanced caching strategies, such as reliable message delivery, users can implement their own dispatching policies.

 A dispatching policy is a functor with the following signature:

 using uplock = upgrade_lock<detail::shared_spinlock>; using policy = std::function<void (actor_system& sys, uplock& guard, const actor_vec& workers, mailbox_element_ptr& ptr, execution_unit* host)>;

-host is the current scheduler context that can be used to enqueue workers into the corresponding job queue.
+the current scheduler context that can be used to enqueue workers into the

 The actor pool class comes with a set predefined policies, accessible via factory functions, for convenience.

 This policy forwards incoming requests in a round-robin manner to workers.
 There is no guarantee that messages are consumed, i.e., work items are lost if the worker exits before processing all of its messages.